- Featured Columnists

 Here is some information that will help you understand how the system works.

 Benefit levels are adjusted annually for the cost of living.
-The adjustment for 2015 was 1.7%, no cost of living adjustment for 2016 and a 0.3% adjustment for 2017..
+The adjustment for 2018 was 2%.

 Taxation of Benefits

 Since the middle 1980s, some portion of Social Security benefits has been subject to income tax.
 This taxation is based on the overall level of income the individual has.
 The rules are somewhat complex, but generally speaking, if you are married and file a joint federal income tax return and your adjusted gross income is above $32,000, one half of your retirement benefits are subject to tax.
 As your income rises, increasing portions of your benefits are taxed.
 The portion subject to tax increases to 85% if a married couple filing a joint tax return has income above $44,000.
 Consult your tax advisor to learn how this may apply to you.